ClojureBridge/organizing/Feature-Requests-v.-Pull-Requests.md

 Thank you for helping and thank you for your ideas, your work, and your support!

-**TL;DR: As an open source project, Railsbridge doesn't have the bandwidth for feature requests.
-If you see something you'd like changed, do it!**
+**TL;DR: RailsBridge organizers are always happy to brainstorm great ideas over beers or on the mailing list, but everything new happens because someone steps up to make it happen.
+It's an open source project, if you see something you'd like to be new or different, do it!**

 ### [[Back Home|Home]]